-- (a) generally-means WorkCover or a self-insurer; or - (b) in relation to a claimant or worker whose employer for the purposes of the injury is a self-insurer-means the self-insurer; or - (c) in relation to any person otherwise entitled to compensation for the injury-means WorkCover.
+- (a) generally-means WorkCover or a self-insurer; or - (b) in relation to a claimant or worker whose employer for the purposes of the injury is a self-insurer-means the self-insurer; or interim period, for an eligible worker, for chapter 4A, see section 232I.

+(c) in relation to any person otherwise entitled to compensation for the injury-means WorkCover.